0

 My history with eating disorders

 I suffered from anorexia in highschool, although not many people noticed because I didn’t fit the anorexia look that the uneducated public has in mind, and I, being uneducated myself, had no idea I had it.
-After my bachelors, now aware of my history of anorexia but thinking I had been “healed” for years, I realised that my eating disorder had simply mutated into orthorexia: an obsession for eatinggood foods only.
+After my bachelors, now aware of my history of anorexia but thinking I had been “healed” for years, I realised that my eating disorder had simply mutated into orthorexia: an obsession for eating good foods only.

 I am now in a pretty good place, but I get easily triggered.
 To get to where I am now, the only way was to allow myself to eat whatever I wanted whenever I wanted, trying to never judge myself and others, never assigning moral values to food (good or bad) and never ever skip a meal.
 It’s a huge shift in the way we think about food in today’s society, and it’s been a hard and long process, which is why even just hearing someone talking about “junk food”, still to this day, makes me want to scream.